 Strawson construes name-giving as constrained primarily and most fundamentally by the semantic utility of names.
 We issue names in just those circumstances in which a circle of communicators needs to make identifying reference to a certain particular, there is an interest in the continuing identity of the particular across time, and there exists no short, natural description or title available to the circle as a single means of referring to that particular.
 According to Strawson, the reason why we name people but not our cars, frying pans, or the rooms of our house is that, for any particular person, there is a wide circle of language users that have an interest in the continued identity of and in referring to that person, yet lack any unique, natural singular term with which to refer.
 Thus, we introduce names for people (Jeshion 2009, 372).

-Quasi-names are exceptions to Strawson’s view, being cases of unique natural terms which we refer.
+Quasi-names are exceptions to Strawson’s view, being cases of unique natural terms by which we refer.
 Yet, they closely resemble proper names in that their conceptual materials are inert and are not used to identify the referent; thus, like Proper Names, they directly refer to individuals.
 Adapting what Strawson says, a quasi-name can replace a proper name “in just those circumstances in which a circle of communicators needs to make identifying reference to a certain particular, there is an interest in the continuing identify of the particular across time”.

 3. Quasi-names